chrisjsewell/sqla-tutorials-nb/docs/tutorial/data_select.md

+---
+jupytext:
+  text_representation:
+    extension: .md
+    format_name: myst
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---

 (sqlatutorial:selecting-data)=

 # Selecting Rows with Core or ORM

 For both Core and ORM, the {func}`~sqlalchemy.sql.expression.select` function generates a {class}`~sqlalchemy.sql.expression.Select` construct which is used for all SELECT queries.
-Passed to methods like {meth}`~sqlalchemy.future.Connection.execute` in Core and {meth}`~sqlalchemy.orm.Session.execute` in ORM, a SELECT statement is emitted in the current transaction and the result rows available via the returned {class}`~sqlalchemy.engine.Result` object.
+Passed to methods like {meth}`~sqlalchemy.future.Connection.execute` in Core and {meth}`~sqlalchemy.orm.Session.execute` in ORM, a SELECT statement is emitted in the current transaction and the result rows available via the returned
+{class}`~sqlalchemy.engine.Result` object.

 :::{div} orm-header